— CASE STUDY / AI PLATFORM

 Four AI products built independently is four codebases, four billing surfaces, four chat UIs, four ingest pipelines, four prompt frameworks, four observability stacks.
 Four times the maintenance, four times the deploy risk, and a velocity curve that goes flat the day you start the third product.

-AI Core Platform builds the platform once.
+Kashi Labs builds the platform once.
 Thirteen platform capabilities — identity and workspace, billing and entitlements, file ingest (structured and unstructured), structured extraction, vector retrieval, structured store with execution sandbox, scheduled external ingestion, AI orchestration, prompt framework, workflow engine, chat UI shell, notifications and usage and audit — are implemented in the core.
 Each capability must be used by at least two modules to earn its place in the core.
-The four modules (Docusense, DataSense, ComplianceSense, TaxSense) are plugins on top, each contributing module-specific domain knowledge: Indian contract law, structured tax forms, regulatory scrapers, spreadsheet semantics.
-The platform pays for itself the day the second module ships.
+The shipped modules (Cloudbrief, Paperbrief) are plugins on top, each contributing module-specific domain knowledge: AWS cost anomalies and reliability detectors for one; multilingual document chunking and grounded retrieval for the other.
+The platform paid for itself the day the second module shipped.

 D3